wacncontent/techcontent/articles/mysql/mysql-database-enus-get-started.md

 ##<a id="step5"></a>Step 5: Connect to the database
 You can find the server address by using the “dashboard” in the Azure portal, and can connect to your MySQL Database on Azure database by using the app.
->[AZURE.NOTE]MySQL Database on Azure supports SSL connections.
+>[!NOTE]MySQL Database on Azure supports SSL connections.
 If your app is not in the same Azure datacenter as the MySQL database, we recommend that you use SSL connections to increase security.

 ##<a id="step6"></a>Step 6: Migrate data (optional)
 If you need to migrate the database from another location to MySQL Database on Azure and the amount of data involved is considerable, we recommend using the following migration procedure.
 - Step 1: Export the data from the existing database to a file (for example, by using the mysqldump tool).
 - Step 2: Send the file exported from the database to your specific VM on Azure.
-You can do this by using any data transfer tool that you are familiar with (such as FTP) or by using the [AzCopy](/documentation/articles/storage-use-azcopy/) tool.
+You can do this by using any data transfer tool that you are familiar with (such as FTP) or by using the [AzCopy](../storage/storage-use-azcopy.md) tool.
 If you use the AzCopy tool, you need to send the file to a storage blob before you send it to the VM.
 - Step 3: Import the data from your Azure VM into your MySQL Database on Azure database. **This can reduce the chance of experiencing migration failures due to connection dropouts.**

 ##<a id="nextstep"></a>Subsequent steps
 Once you have completed the steps above, you will have created a MySQL Database on Azure database and gained an understanding of how to use the portal.
 Next, you can try out other features, such as checking database usage, backups, and recovery, as well as version upgrades and downgrades.

 If you encounter any problems during operation, you can look at the management portal guide, contact technical support, or post your issue on the [MSDN forums](https://social.msdn.microsoft.com/Forums/zh-cn/home?forum=AzureMySQLRDS).

 <!--HONumber=81-->